New York Personal Injury Lawyer

 Which hospital should I go to after a serious injury?

-Westchester Medical Center is the primary Level I trauma center.
-White Plains Hospital is appropriate for less severe injuries.
+Westchester Medical Center is the primary Level I trauma center for serious injuries in the region.
+White Plains Hospital may be appropriate for less severe injuries.

 How long does a personal injury case take?

-Some cases resolve in months, while others may take years depending on complexity and whether litigation is required.
+Some cases resolve in months, while others take years depending on complexity, liability disputes, medical development, and whether litigation is required.

 Do you handle cases outside White Plains?

 Yes.
-The firm represents clients throughout Westchester County, including Yonkers, New Rochelle, Mount Vernon, Tarrytown, and Peekskill.
+The firm represents clients throughout Westchester County and beyond, including Yonkers, New Rochelle, Mount Vernon, Tarrytown, Peekskill, the Bronx, and Rockland County.

 What makes the Bronx River Parkway dangerous?

-Its 1920s design lacks modern safety features, including shoulders and wide lanes, leading to a higher risk of serious collisions.
+Its older design lacks many modern safety features, including wider lanes and shoulders, which contributes to the risk of serious collisions.

 Can I file a claim if I don’t speak English?